BlueBrain/Tide/doc/Building.md

 Tide builds on top of standard and well tested libraries for core functionalities such as rendering, serialization, file handling and network communication.
-Those dependencies are:
+These dependencies are:
 * Boost 1.56 or later
-* MPI with MPI_THREAD_MULTIPLE support (openmpi 1.6.5 or later recommended)
+* MPI with MPI_THREAD_MULTIPLE support (OpenMPI >= 1.6.5, or IntelMPI for
+  InfiniBand networks)
 * Qt 5.4 or later (5.8 or later recommended)

 In addition, it also depends on some external projects that are automatically